Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Conclusion

 { }

 \begin{IEEEbiographynophoto}{Senkang Hu} is currently a PhD student with the Department of Computer Science at City University of Hong Kong.
-His research interests include autonomous driving, vehicle-to-vehicle collaborative perception and smart mobility. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Zhengru Fang} is currently a PhD student with the Department of Computer Science at City University of Hong Kong.
-His research interests include collaborative perception, V2X, age of information, and mobile edge computing. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yiqin Deng} is currently a Postdoctoral Research Fellow with the School of Control Science and Engineering, Shandong University, Jinan, China.
-Her research interests include edge computing, Internet of Vehicles, and resource management. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Xianhao Chen} is currently an assistant professor with the Department of Electrical and Electronic Engineering, the University of Hong Kong.
-His research interests include wireless networking, edge intelligence, and machine learning. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yuguang Fang} (S’92, M’97, SM’99, F’08) is currently the Chair Professor of Internet of Things with the Department of Computer Science at City University of Hong Kong.
+His research interests include autonomous driving, vehicle-to-vehicle collaborative perception and smart mobility. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto} {Zhengru Fang} is currently a PhD student with the Department of Computer Science at City University of Hong Kong.
+His research interests include collaborative perception, V2X, age of information, and mobile edge computing. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto} {Yiqin Deng} is currently a Postdoctoral Research Fellow with the Department of Computer Science at City University of Hong Kong.
+Her research interests include edge computing, Internet of Vehicles, and resource management. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Xianhao Chen} is currently an assistant professor with the Department of Electrical and Electronic Engineering, the University of Hong Kong.
+His research interests include wireless networking, edge intelligence, and machine learning. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Yuguang Fang} (S’92, M’97, SM’99, F’08) is currently the Chair Professor of Internet of Things with the Department of Computer Science at City University of Hong Kong.
 His research interests include wireless networks, mobile/edge computing, machine learning, Internet of Things, and connected and autonomous driving. \end{IEEEbiographynophoto}